cosminadrianpopescu/vim-sql-workbench/README.md

   `sqldeleteinsert`, `xml`, `ods`, `html`, `json`
 * search in object source
 * search in table or views data
+* asynchronous (you can execute any command asynchronous)
 * fully customizable

 CONTENTS: